mgmalheiros/pattern-explorer/README.md

 # pattern-explorer
 Reference implementation and experiments for the model described on the paper *Pattern formation through minimalist biologically inspired cellular simulation*, presented at the Graphics Interface 2017 conference.

 There is a simple Makefile, that needs to be updated before compiling.
-It has been only tested on Linux, but should be fairly simple to port to Mac OS or Windows.

 There are three executables: